Research in Progress

 - Working with someone from their team (or a trusted peer) to compare that feedback with their own self-assessment and analyzing what they should do to maintain or improve their own teamwork

-Results to Date: We have completed a 25-physician pilot test of this tool, and the results are very promising.
+Results to Date: So far, more than 80 physicians have completed the TEAM during the current pilot, and many more are in progress.
+Initial interviews with completers revealed that the module provides helpful and actionable information to physicians about their teamwork skills.
 Physicians and team members alike appreciate the ability to share feedback and help the entire team improve.

-Next Steps: To fully analyze the data from our pilot test and explore how to improve this tool and make it available to MOC-enrolled hospital physicians and, perhaps, eventually to other physicians and health care professionals as well.
+Next Steps: To fully analyze the data from our pilot test, including conducting additional interviews to determine the long-term impact of the module, and explore how to improve this tool.
+ABIM plans to make TEAM available to MOC-enrolled hospital physicians and, perhaps, eventually to other physicians and health care professionals as well.